Tianjing Incident: Historical background

 After the Taiping Army captured Nanjing and established its capital city there, renaming it to Tianjing, Yang Xiuqing's relationships with the other Kings gradually worsened.
 The North King Wei Changhui was flogged on Yang Xiuqing's orders once, as his subordinate had offended Yang.
 Later, Wei's relative had a dispute over property with Yang's relative, which angered Yang.
 Yang Xiuqing called Wei Changhui to decide the punishment for Wei's relative together, and Wei replied that his relative should be torn into five parts.
 Once, the Yi King Shi Dakai's father-in-law Huang Yukun offended Yang Xiuqing and was ordered to be flogged 300 times, and his nobility title removed and demoted.
 In the same incident, the Yan Prince Qin Rigang and another high-ranking official Chen Chengrong were also flogged on Yang Xiuqing's orders.
 Even the Heavenly King was not spared from being flogged, as Yang often pretended that the 'Holy Father' had possessed him and used the name of the 'Holy Father' to punish Hong Xiuquan.
 Yang Xiuqing monopolised the power of the kingdom and became increasingly influential, making him feared and hated by the others, but none dared to oppose him.

 Events

 On 20 June 1856, the Taiping Army defeated the Qing army led by Xiang Rong and lifted the three-year-long siege on Tianjing.
 Xiang Rong died on 9 August and news of his death reached Tianjing.
 The East King Yang Xiuqing saw that the Kingdom was functioning well and began to make his plans to seize power.

 Shortly afterwards, Yang Xiuqing pretended to be possessed by the 'Holy Father' and summoned the Heavenly King Hong Xiuquan to his residence.
-Yang said to Hong, "You and the East King are both my sons.
-The East King has made significant contributions, so why is he still being hailed as *'Long Live for Nine Thousand Years' instead of 'Long Live for Ten Thousand Years'?"
-Hong Xiuquan replied, "The East King has indeed made significant contributions by conquering an empire, so he should be hailed as 'Long Live for Ten Thousand Years'."
-The 'Holy Father'-possessed Yang Xiuqing asked again, "Should the East King's son be hailed as 'Long Live for Ten Thousand Years'?"
-Hong Xiuquan replied, "Since the East King is hailed as 'Long Live for Ten Thousand Years', his son and his descendants should also be hailed as 'Long Live for Ten Thousand Years' as well."
-The 'Holy Father'-possessed Yang Xiuqing said happily, "I'm returning to heaven."
+There he asked the title of 'Ten Thousand Years' (Wansui) be conferred onto him in light of his contributions to the rebellion.
+Previously such a title was exclusively applied to Hong.
+Hong would outwardly agree, although he would later plan to have Yang executed which would ignite the incident itself.